Former Nazi guard arrives in Germany after US deportation | DW | 20.02.2021

 Friedrich argued he had only followed orders, according to Der Spiegel magazine.

-Jews, Poles, Russians, Danes, Dutch, French and political prisoners had been among the peoople incarcerated in the network of camps.
+Jews, Poles, Russians, Danes, Dutch, French and political prisoners had been among the people incarcerated in the network of camps.

 A judge had ordered Friedrich's deportation in February 2020, and a US appeals court confirmed the expulsion in November.